Learn more about history this holiday season with the help of these Thanksgiving history conversation starters for kids.

 It’s important, too, not to relegate Native American studies to just the time of the Pilgrims, but guide children to see through the often-stereotypical depictions, and help them gain a deeper understanding of and appreciation of the many distinct and unique Native American tribes across North America.

-We can ask the following research-prompting questions:
+We can ask the following research-prompting questions.

-8. Native Americans do not exist only in history books.
+Native Americans do not exist only in history books.
 What tribes live along the Eastern Seaboard today?
 In your own state, what Native American tribes are represented?
 Can you find out some ways these tribes celebrate their culture?
 Do you have any traditions in your home to celebrate your heritage?

-9. Look up Jennie Augusta Brownscombe’s The First Thanksgiving at Plymouth (1914), and Jean Leon Gerome Ferris’ The First Thanksgiving (1932).
+Look up Jennie Augusta Brownscombe’s The First Thanksgiving at Plymouth (1914), and Jean Leon Gerome Ferris’ The First Thanksgiving (1932).
 Do you think these paintings accurately reflect what happened in 1621?
 Why or why not?
 Does the Native American clothing shown here reflect how the Massachusetts Bay Native Americans would have dressed?
 How might these paintings have influenced what you believe to be true about the original Thanksgiving event?

-10. There are two primary sources which record the autumn of 1621.
+There are two primary sources that record the autumn of 1621.
 Read excerpts from both William Bradford’s Of Plimoth Plantation and Edward Winslow’s Mourt’s Relation.
 They each describe the same event, but although Winslow describes the food and guests, Bradford doesn’t even mention the shared meal.
 Why do think this is?
 Winslow’s account also tells us there were ninety Native Americans there that day, while records tell us there were fifty-three settlers.
 What ratio do many Thanksgiving paintings and illustrations show?
 Does reading these first-hand accounts change what you thought about the first Thanksgiving?
 Why or why not?

 History is not always pretty, but we can gain much from seeking the truth.
 Behind the Thanksgiving decorations decking American halls each autumn, there is so much more to the story.

 Encourage children to uncover what they can with the help of the Thanksgiving history conversation starters above!